RbertYoung/rbertyoung.github.io/source/_posts/fall-forward.md

 And settling for a life that’s less than the one you’re capable of living I’m sure people have told you to make sure you have something to fall back on Make sure you got something to fall back on, honey
-But I never understood that concept having something to fall back on If I’m going to fall, I don’t want to fall back on anything Except my faith.
+But I never understood that concept having something to fall back on<!-- more -->
+If I’m going to fall, I don’t want to fall back on anything Except my faith.
 I want to fall forward.
 I figured at least this way I’ll see what I’m going to hit Fall forward this is what I mean